Serhii-Vasylievv/UserFlowTesting_POM/README.md

 Additionally, `cy.task` was utilized for improved server interaction.
 API was employed for creating new users and articles directly on the site.

+## What is Conduit

+Conduit is a demo project designed to showcase a fully functional blogging platform.
+It provides a robust set of features for creating and managing content, as well as interacting with other users.

 ## How to Run the Project

 - Run `npm i`.